3mhurley/NYTimes-Search/README.md

 ### Back-End Team

-* Create the AJAX call needed to retrieve data then console.log all of the relevant fields.
+* Create the AJAX call needed to retrieve data then console.log all of the relevant fields. x

-* Incorporate various “optional parameters” (hard code these in initially).
+* Incorporate various “optional parameters” (hard code these in initially). x

-* Take note of various “bugs” that appear with certain searches.
+* Take note of various “bugs” that appear with certain searches. x

 ### All-Together